Supporting citizens to shape the future of Milton Keynes

 The Citizen Innovation team is made up of researchers from The Open University, community outreach experts from Community Action: MK and designers from Graymatter Ltd. Together we are developing a new understanding of how to facilitate citizen-led innovations that make local communities more sustainable.
 Smart City projects too often focus solely on technological solutions to address urban sustainability issues while ignoring the existing community and grass-roots initiatives.
-As part of the MK:Smart initiative, we are developing two different approaches for harnesses the collective intelligence of local citizens to co-create a sustainable future for Milton Keynes.
+As part of the MK:Smart initiative, we have developed two different approaches for harnessing the collective intelligence of local citizens to co-create a sustainable future for Milton Keynes.

-The first approach involves an engagement programme where Community Action: MK’s Community Mobilisers go out into communities to talk to people about their issues, interests and ideas and record impacts of interventions and activities.
-We are then analysing these conversations to generate an understanding of city-wide priorities.We have been using an engagement app called QuickChat to collect dialogue from people across the city.
+The first approach saw Community Action: MK’s Community Mobilisers go out into communities to talk to people about their issues, interests and ideas and record impacts of interventions and activities, as part of an engagement programme.
+We then analysed these conversations to generate an understanding of city-wide priorities.We have been using an engagement app called QuickChat to collect dialogue from people across the city.
 The app was developed by Graymatter for Community Action: MK and since its creation in 2013 over 20,000 pieces of dialogue have been collected.
 Over 900 of these have been ‘smart’ conversations with people across the city, and we have heard all kinds of ideas from text alerts if your bus is running late, to a school workshop to teach kids about their energy and water use.

-The second platform is an online ideation platform, Our MK.
-The Citizen Innovation workpackage has been supporting people to play an active role in urban innovation, from the crowdsourcing of initial ideas through to funding and supporting citizen led projects.
-We have seen Citizen’s projects come to life through the Our MK process, find out how in our video:
+The second platform was an online ideation platform, Our MK.
+The Citizen Innovation workpackage has supported people to play an active role in urban innovation, from the crowdsourcing of initial ideas through to funding and supporting citizen led projects.
+We have seen Citizen’s projects come to life through the Our MK process!
+Find out how in our video below: